Professor of Music (Voice, Voice Pedagogy)

-From 2013-2015 she served as Dean of the College of Fine Arts at Ohio University.
+From 2013-2015 Kennedy-Dygas served as Dean of the College of Fine Arts at Ohio University.
 Previously she served as Associate Dean, College of the Arts, University of Louisiana at Lafayette, and has been a music faculty member at Hope College, University of Nebraska-Lincoln, and University of Kentucky.
-Kennedy-Dygas holds the B.M. degree from the Cleveland Institute of Music and the M.M. and D.M. degrees from the Jacobs School of Music, Indiana University Bloomington (M.M. and D.M.), as well as the M.A.-SLP from The University of Akron.
+Kennedy-Dygas holds vocal performance degrees from the Cleveland Institute of Music (B.M.) and the Jacobs School of Music, Indiana University Bloomington (M.M. and D.M.), as well as the M.A.-SLP from The University of Akron.
 She has performed as soprano soloist in recital, concert and opera in the United States and abroad.
 Her compact disc, Music, Thou Soul of Heaven: Solo Songs by Daniel Pinkham was released in 1996 by Arkay Records.
 In 2003, she established the VoxBook Project, a multi-campus database of solo vocal recordings with related documents.
 In 2006, she was awarded the John and Ruth Reed Faculty Achievement Award from Hope College for her work in program development.
 She has served the College Music Society at the chapter and national levels, and is a site evaluator for the NASM Commission on Accreditation as well as serving in campus roles for regional accreditation.
 In 2021, she assumed the role of Director of Graduate Studies for the School of Music at Ohio University.